DataDog/integrations-core/trend_micro_vision_one_xdr/README.md

 This integration ingests the following logs:

-- Workbench Alerts
+- Workbench Alerts: This endpoint contains information about all the standalone alerts triggered by detection models.
-- Observed Attack Techniques
+- Observed Attack Techniques: This endpoint contains information about observed attack techniques from Detections, Endpoint Activity, Cloud Activity, Email Activity, Mobile Activity, Network Activity, Container Activity, and Identity Activity data sources.

 This integration collects all the above listed logs and sends them to Datadog for analysis.
 Datadog uses the built-in logs pipeline to parse and enrich these logs, enabling effortless search and analysis.
 The integration provides insight into workbench alerts and observed attack techniques through the out-of-the-box dashboards.
+Also, This integration provides out of the box detection rules.

 ## Setup